To the bitter end, IS militants remain organized and brutal

 Widows, who continued to live together in IS-administered guest houses even when the militants moved into tents, said monthly stipends from the group were replaced by food handouts, though distribution became less and less regular as food became scarce.
 Money transfer offices worked until the last days.
 One 24-year-old Syrian woman, Bayan, said her mother wired money from Aleppo a month ago to help her after her husband was killed.

 The militants kept up their physical punishments.
-They executed a senior Iraqi leader for helping people escape their pocket.
+They killed a senior Iraqi leader for helping people escape their pocket.
 The IS religious police, known as the “Hisba,” drove around the tent encampment inside Baghouz, urging its residents to perform prayers five times a day.
 When it was time for evacuations, the Hisba oversaw the operation, calling on the wounded and families to register.

 A driver named Khodr in one of the convoys of trucks waiting at Baghouz to ferry out a batch of evacuees last week got a first-hand look at how organized and brutal IS remains.
 During the operation, masked IS gunmen stood at alert, two at each truck, while another militant walked among the lines of evacuees, checking their names against a list, he told the AP.

 Suddenly the orderly scene was disrupted.
-A gunman lashed out at a woman, striking her with what appeared to be a taser.
+A gunman lashed out at a woman, striking her with what appeared to be a Taser.
 Khodr couldn’t see why — perhaps she had been confused and hesitated to board, perhaps she argued.
 Crying and panicking, she fell to the ground and plunged her hands in the sand, trying to ease the pain.
-When she didn’t get up, the gunman fired his automatic weapon into the ground near her, until she stood and boarding resumed.
+When she didn’t get up, the gunman fired his automatic weapon into the ground near her, until she stood up and boarding resumed.

 “It was a terrifying scene,” he said.
 “He hit the woman from a distance, maybe two meters away, pssht, just like that.
 She fell, and I started to cry.”